eldridgesje/final-project/README.md

 ### <a name="clusters"></a>**Cluster Analysis**
 We used Python and [scikit-learn](https://scikit-learn.org/stable/)'s K-means tool to perform our clustering analysis.
-We determined our number of clusters using [Yellowbrick](https://www.scikit-yb.org/en/latest/)'s elbow visualizization tool for K-means.
+We determined our number of clusters using [Yellowbrick](https://www.scikit-yb.org/en/latest/)'s elbow visualization tool for K-means.
 Scikit-learn and Yellowbrick were also used for our silhouette scoring.

 ### <a name="question"></a>**Question analysis**